Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/AzureOpenAI/authoring/readme.md

 directive:
   - suppress: DefinitionsPropertiesNamesCamelCase
     reason: Existing external API uses property names like n_epochs, created_at, not following naming/casing guidelines from azure.
+  - suppress: ValidFormats
+    reason: API stewardship board recommend to use format "unixtime" which is not supported by linter at the moment.
+  - suppress: IntegerTypeMustHaveFormat
+    reason: API stewardship board recommend to use format "unixtime" which is not supported by linter at the moment.
 ```